 Year 6 students carried out forensic testing in Science labs on the remnants of a drink found at the scene.
 They compared shoe sizes in Maths lessons, after a footprint was spotted, and measured timings to see if the suspect could have entered and exited the building through various doors.
 They also took notes from a witness interview in English lessons.
 By the end of the day, the CSI detectives had eliminated a number of staff suspects and identified the culprit.

-Mr Young, Head of Physics, was arrested by the police and left the school site handcuffed in a police van.
-His parting comment to the CSI detectives; “I would have got away with it if it wasn’t for you pesky kids!”
+Miss Lewis, Head of Mathematics, was arrested by the police and left the school site handcuffed in a police van.